EmergenceAI/embodied-drone-agents/README.md

 ## To-Do

 ### Voice enablement
-Currently, the script "voice_to_text.py" in the InitialAgentD directory get a voice recording through a GUI and transcribes it into text.
-This voice -> text script needs to be integrated with the AgentD project to create a end-to-end voice to drone movement system.
+Currently, the script "voice_to_text.py" in the InitialAgentD directory gets a voice recording through a GUI and transcribes it into text.
+This voice -> text script needs to be integrated with the AgentD project to create an end-to-end voice-to-drone movement system.
 The entire pipeline should look like this:

 ```mermaid
 ---